drupalcommerce/commerce-docs/v2/orders/order-workflows.rst

 Commerce 2 allows developers the flexibility to customise the steps that an order goes through, from creation to completion.
 By default, it makes available four different workflows: Default, Default with validation, Fulfillment, and Fulfillment with validation.
 Custom workflows can be defined by developers.
 An order type can be associated with a specific workflow, and that forces the order to follow that workflow's rules.

-Each workflow consists of states and transitions, while related workflows can be grouped together in groups.
+Each workflow consists of states and transitions.

 Comparison to Commerce 1
 ------------------------